 (1) You should rate it as one of your most productive and thriving time of the year.

 (2) You should walk away with permanent gains in your ability to work effectively, stay calm and focused, self-management, impulse control, and planning and succeeding across your life.

-(3) You'll have started 2018 with a burst of maximal performance heading into Q2 of 2018 — creating momentum to carry forward through the whole year.
+(3) Get a burst of maximal performance heading into Q2 of 2018 — creating momentum to carry you forward through the rest of the year.

 The cycle and review structure helped keep me focused.
 The points made sure I didn't let my team down and made me extra competitive.
 I found myself doing the things I should do even when I didn't want to do them.

 One of my favorite parts of Pentathlon was seeing concrete ways to operationalize...
 I'm a sucker for really in-the-weeds examples to help get me started/focused.